What are Senegalese Twist Hairstyles and why are they so popular?

 When constructing your braids, instead of parting your hair down the middle, you can do it on the side.

-- 50 Stunning Braid Hairstyles for Long Hair Chic in 2024
+- 50 Stunning Kinky Twist Hairstyles for All Hair Types

 16. The Dutch Braid